 The World Wide Web Consortium is where the world’s leading organizations develop the technologies that make the Web work, including HTML, XML, CSS, VoiceXML, SOAP, RDF, Web accessibility, internationalization and privacy.

+functions.
 Developed strategic plans and organizational goals.
-Oversaw

-process governing development open standards by 1,500
+governing development of open standards by 1,500 technologists

-groups.
+working groups.
 Directed team of 60 noted professionals

 based in 20